Internship Recommendation Letter Examples for Students in 2026

 I am pleased to recommend [Student Name] for a data analysis internship, where careful research, deadline discipline, and clear reporting will matter from day one.

-Words like bright, serious, or motivated do very little on their own.
-What makes the letter believable is one concrete academic, project-based, or practical example behind each claim.
+Words like bright, serious, or motivated mean little without evidence.
+Add a specific academic, project-based, or practical example to make each claim convincing.

 See Read proof-based lines